Working allows you to provide for yourself and your family, to help you integrate into society and to meet other people.

 Some family planning centers also offer legal consultations (family law).

-It is also possible to consult a mediator [?], if you would like to resolve your dispute by discussing it with an outside person.
+It is also possible to consult a mediator [do action=”tooltips”]Discussion with a neutral outside person in order to attempt to resolve a problem or a dispute. [/do], if you would like to resolve your dispute by discussing it with an outside person.
 This can avoid costly legal proceedings

 Most private service providers (banks, insurers, telephone companies, etc.) have a mediator.